 It confirms and builds upon the previous broadband objectives for 2020, to supply every European with access to at least 30 Mbps connectivity, and to provide half of European households with connectivity rates of 100 Mbps.
 Furthermore, it calls for 5G connectivity to be available in at least one major city in each Member State by 2020 at the latest.

 The Commission has also launched a series of complementary initiatives to help reach these objectives: The new European Electronic Communications Code, proposed by the Commission and agreed on by the European Parliament and the Council end of 2018, will boost investments in very high capacity networks across the EU, including in remote and rural areas.
 Further actions include a 5G Action Plan, an initiative to bring free access to WiFi connectivity (WiFi4EU) in public spaces like parks, libraries and squares, the Connecting Europe Broadband Fund supporting the financing of broadband network infrastructure and the Connecting Europe Facility (CEF) stimulating the deployment and modernisation of broadband networks.
-An initiative on mapping of broadband data will provide an interactive online application visualising availability of broadband and quality of service on an European scale.
+The CEF-2 Digital strand as a part under the next 2021-2027 Multiannual Financial Framework, should finance strategic digital connectivity infrastructure with EUR 3 billion.
+An initiative on mapping of broadband data provides an interactive online application visualising availability of broadband and quality of service on an European scale.

 The Commission’s state aid rules allow for the use of public funding for investments in broadband networks, when these investments bring substantial improvements to the existing networks (so-called “step change”).

 The Multiannual Financial Framework (MFF) reflects the Commission‘s strategic infrastructure investment priorities.
-The MFF has been adjusted for 2019 and a modern, long-term budget proposal for 2021-2027 period has been made.
+A modern, long-term budget proposal for 2021-2027 period has been made.

 The country pages for each Member State provide information on developments in broadband, the national broadband strategies and policies, financial instruments, major projects, links to publications and contact information of responsible authorities.
 The network of the Broadband Competence Offices supports broadband deployment across the EU.